ChengLong/Design-Patterns-in-Ruby/README.md

 ### Singleton Pattern

-A class that can have only one instance and that provides global access to that one instance
+A class that can have only one instance and that provides global access to that one instance.
+Ruby has [Singleton](http://www.ruby-doc.org/stdlib-2.1.0/libdoc/singleton/rdoc/Singleton.html)